poetaster/aegir_http_basic_ldap/README.md

   into /var/aegir/.drush/provision/http_basic_auth_ldap.drush.inc on your Aegir master server.

-Now just enable the module in the Aegir frontend, and you're ready to go.
+Now just enable the module in the Aegir frontend, and you\'re ready to go.

 Usage
 -----
 When creating or editing a site, you can optionally add an LDAP server, Require Filter and message for the HTTP basic authentication.
 Leaving this blank will do nothing, but if they are filled in then those